-- To be eligible for an ATAR (Australian Tertiary Assessment Rank) you must satisfactorily complete at least 10 units of ATAR courses, including at least two units of English and eight units of Category A courses.
-Courses completed must include at least three Board Developed Courses of two units or greater and at least four subjects. - 2.
+- To be eligible for an ATAR (Australian Tertiary Assessment Rank) you must satisfactorily complete at least 10 units of ATAR eligible courses, including at least two units of English and eight units of Board Developed Courses.
+Courses completed must include at least three Board Developed Courses of two units or greater across at least four subjects. - 2.
 The ATAR will be based on an aggregate of scaled marks in ten units of ATAR Courses comprising: - your best two units of English - your best eight units from the remaining units.
-No more than two units of Category B courses will be included.